A Guide to Using Personal Checks

 Although they get used less and less, checks are still a popular way to pay.
-According to the Federal Reserve Board, about 18 billion checks were written annually as recently as 2012.
-Some of those were paychecks, insurance benefits, and payments for benefits like Social Security – but many were personal checks.
+Of the billions of checks written annually, some are used for paychecks, insurance benefits, and payments for benefits like Social Security, but many are personal checks.

 Why it Matters

 Checks can be used to pay for almost anything.
 As long as the recipient (or payee) agrees to accept a check, that’s all that matters.
 If you buy groceries, pay insurance premiums, or pay rent, a personal check is probably an acceptable form of payment.

 Personal checks, however, are not always accepted.
 Because they draw from the account of an individual (as opposed to a government or business that presumably has more resources), they aren’t always acceptable.
 If the individual doesn’t have sufficient funds in her account, the check will bounce, and the payment will not go through.

 For some transactions – especially large transactions like home purchases – a more trustworthy form of payment is required.
 Sellers want more assurance that they’ll get paid, so they might require bank wires, cashier’s checks, or money orders (but even those can be used fraudulently).
 Likewise, if you receive a payment by personal check, it’s best to be sure the check is good before you spend that money (you should really ensure that every check is good – but it’s especially important with personal checks).